MelbourneDeveloper/papilio/README.md

 Access you dependencies with dependency injection when you need them in the app

 ### Declarative Approach to Navigation
-Specify page names and `StatelessWidget`s to seamlessly transition between pages
+Specify page names and `StatelessWidget`s to seamlessly transition between pages.
+Respond to navigation from BloC handlers instead of UI callbacks